MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AntiPhishPolicy.md

 The DmarcQuarantineAction parameter specifies the action to take when a message fails DMARC checks and the sender's DMARC policy is `p=quarantine`.
 Valid values are:

-- MoveToJmf: Deliver the message to the recipient's mailbox, and move the message to the Junk Email folder.
+- MoveToJmf: Deliver the message to the Junk Email folder in the recipient's mailbox.
 - Quarantine: Deliver the message to quarantine.
 This is the default value.

 ```yaml